GfSE/SpecIF/documentation/04_SpecIF_Class_Definitions.md

 ﻿# SpecIF Class Definitions

-To define the semantics for SpecIF a collection of data type and class definitions is defined and is part of the SpecIF standard.
+To define the semantics for SpecIF, a collection of data type and class definitions is defined and part of the SpecIF standard.

-The class definitions provided as SpecIF data is available here: https://github.com/GfSE/SpecIF/tree/master/classDefinitions
+The class definitions provided as SpecIF-files are available here: https://github.com/GfSE/SpecIF/tree/master/classDefinitions

+It is strongly recommended to exactly use the data type and class definitions described here to get a SpecIF-file or SpecIF-data set that follows the official SpecIF standard.
+Of course you are able to define your own data types and classes to extend the standardized SpecIF semantics with your own domain-specific definitions.
+But try to reuse the standardized types as often as possible or use the concept of inheritance to define your own types based on still existing and standardizes ones.
+This ensures a compatibility with the SpecIF standard and allows a correct semantically interpretation of your data by tools supporting SpecIF.

 ## Domains